 Territories: Alaska - Rural and Southeast

-After taking a detour through Sitka and Morocco, a few welding classes, and many different jobs, Arlo arrived back in Fairbanks.
-Alaska has given Arlo a knack for seeing the space between urban and rural Alaska, which he greatly hopes will help him in his new role as the UAF Rural and Southeast Admissions Counselor.
+After taking a detour through Sitka to Azerbaijan and Morocco, performing many different jobs along the way, Arlo arrived back in Fairbanks.
+Fairbanks has given Arlo a knack for occupying the space between urban and rural Alaska, which he hopes will help him in his role as the UAF rural and southeast admissions counselor.